Iterative convergence in phase-field brittle fracture computations: exact line search is all you need: Appendix

 \subsection{Other line search algorithms}

-In the following, we give short descriptions of the line search algorithms used for the performance comparisons in Section~\ref{sec:performance_comparison}.
-Among the large variety of algorithms proposed in the literature, we select three options available for the \texttt{SNES} solver class of \texttt{PETSc} (release \texttt{3.23.5}).
+In the following, we give short descriptions of the line-search algorithms used for the performance comparisons in Section~\ref{sec:performance_comparison}.
+Among the large variety of algorithms proposed in the literature, we select three options available for the \texttt{SNES} solver class of \texttt{PETSc} (release \texttt{3.23.5}) \cite{balay_2024a,balay_2024b,balay_1997}, we refer to the source code for more details.